CANADIAN RED CROSS TRAINING PARTNER

 Who This Course Is For

-Emergency First Aid is best for people who need basic first aid and CPR training without taking a full two-day Standard First Aid course.
+Basic First Aid is best for students who need foundational first aid and CPR training without taking a full two-day Intermediate First Aid course.

 This course is commonly taken by: